krobertson/deb-s3/README.md

 `deb-s3` is a simple utility to make creating and managing APT repositories on S3.

-Most existing existing guides on using S3 to host an APT repository have you using something like [reprepro](http://mirrorer.alioth.debian.org/) to generate the repository file structure, and then [s3cmd](http://s3tools.org/s3cmd) to sync the files to S3.
+Most existing guides on using S3 to host an APT repository have you using something like [reprepro](http://mirrorer.alioth.debian.org/) to generate the repository file structure, and then [s3cmd](http://s3tools.org/s3cmd) to sync the files to S3.